jcaip/jcaip.github.io/about.md

 permalink: /about/
 ---

 Hi there!

-Welcome to my personal blog/website, primarily about machine learning, mathematics, and computer science.
+I'm Jesse Cai, and this is my personal blog.

+I write about interesting concepts in machine learning, computer science, and mathematics, as well about my research in natural language processing.

+I try to explain things simply, with theoretical justification  as well as empirical results, but often times I am unclear or flat out wrong.
+Please leave a PR if you notice something!

 If you're new here I'd recommend reading the following posts:
 - Experimental and theoretical analysis of [sentence representations](/Quickthoughts)